Okram Ibobi Singh

 Okram Ibobi Singh (born 19 June 1948) is an Indian Politician who is currently serving as a member of the Manipur Legislative Assembly representing Thoubal Assembly constituency since 2007, from Khangabok Assembly constituency from 2002 to 2007 and from 1984 to 1995.
-He also served as the 11th Chief Minister of Manipur from 2002 to 2017 and the and also serving as leader of the house in legislative assembly and Leader of the Opposition, Manipur Legislative Assembly from 2017 to 2022 as a member of the Indian National Congress.
+He also served as the 11th Chief Minister of Manipur from 2002 to 2017 and the and also served as leader of the house in legislative assembly and Leader of the Opposition, Manipur Legislative Assembly from 2017 to 2022 as a member of the Indian National Congress.

 Political career

 Ibobi is credited with bringing stability to the state government after a long time as he completed a full term since Rishang Keising.
 While many praise him for bringing political stability and development, his 15 years of rule as Chief Minister is also not free from controversies.
 There are many alleged fake encounter cases in Manipur, especially those associated with insurgent groups.

 The ILP movement in 2015 led by the Joint Committee on Inner Line Permit System (JCILPS) caused long days of public curfew and general strikes.
 His policy to create seven additional districts in Manipur was not well accepted by Nagas of Manipur and led to 2016 Manipur unrest which led to one of the longest economic blockades in a state in the history of India.